 Naturally, you may also consult with Grinnell faculty about graduate school.
 Many students ask their advisers and other faculty about the process, and we run an annual information session that allows students to hear multiple faculty perspectives on graduate study in literature and creative writing.

 Graduate Study in Creative Writing

 Continuum publishes The Creative Writing MFA Handbook: A Guide for Prospective Students, whose author, Tom Kealey, is one author of The MFA Blog, which offers an MFA Tip Sheet, a post on opportunities after the MFA.

-Poets & Writers magazine offers a database of MFA programs as part of its larger section of Tools for Writers.
+Poets & Writers magazine offers a database of MFA programs as part of its tools for writers.
 They have also published Seth Abramson's list of top 50 MFA programs (with explanation), and an excellentMFA Resource Database.
 Abramson has also compiled a list of MFA programs ranked by funding packages.